buxlabs/abstract-syntax-tree/README.md

 }
 ```

 The goal of this library is to consolidate common abstract syntax tree operations in one place.
-It uses a variety of libriaries under the hood based on their performance and flexibility, e.g. [meriyah](https://github.com/meriyah/meriyah) for parsing and [astring](https://github.com/davidbonnet/astring) for source code generation.
+It uses a variety of libraries under the hood based on their performance and flexibility, e.g. [meriyah](https://github.com/meriyah/meriyah) for parsing and [astring](https://github.com/davidbonnet/astring) for source code generation.

 The library exposes a set of utility methods that can be useful for analysis or transformation of abstract syntax trees.
 It supports functional and object-oriented programming style.